-The overarching idea was to have a lady with a jungle on her skirt that becomes urban as time passes by.
+The overarching idea was to have a lady with a jungle on her skirt.
+The older she gets, the more urban it becomes.

 Another element of the sequence was "the inside of the skirt".
-I thought it could be interesting if we could have a progression of going inside of it, so that we could see the characters of the novel.
+I thought it could be interesting if we could go inside and see the characters of the novel.

-I wanted the feeling of paper to be an important aspect of the design process, since it's a material that resonated with me.
-So I did experiments using paper to see how this could feel.
+I wanted the feeling of paper to be an important aspect of the design process, since it's a material that I wanted to integrate into the style.

 Character: Lady with a Jungle Skirt

 Amaranta's design was meant to feel rigid, like her personality in the novel.
 The character's outfits were done with digitally cutout paper, each was a different grain and type.